pubnub/chat-engine/guide/advancedConcepts/templating/templating.md

 </ul>
 ```

 Note that binding ChatEngine data to Angular requires forcefully telling Angular that something has changed.
-The following is a small Angular plugin that, when loaded, will render your Angular app anytime anything changes in ChatEngine.
+The following is a small Angular plugin that, when loaded, will re-render your Angular app anytime anything changes in ChatEngine.

 ```js
 // plugin